Sucrose intolerance: Cause

-Sucrose intolerance can be caused by genetic mutations in which both parents must contain this gene for the child to carry the disease (so-called primary sucrose intolerance).
+Sucrose intolerance can be caused by genetic mutations in which one or both of the parents must contain this gene for the child to carry the disease (so-called primary sucrose intolerance), clinical symptoms can also be seen in heterozygous cases previously described as carriers and only 10% of patients were found to be homozygous.
 Sucrose intolerance can also be caused by irritable bowel syndrome, aging, or small intestine disease (secondary sucrose intolerance).
 There are specific tests used to help determine if a person has sucrose intolerance.
 The most accurate test is the enzyme activity determination, which is done by biopsying the small intestine.
 This test is a diagnostic for GSID.
 Other tests which can aid in the diagnosis of GSID but which are not truly diagnostic for the disease are the sucrose breath test, and a genetic test which tests for the absence of certain genes which are thought to be responsible for GSID.

 Sucrose (also called saccharose) is a disaccharide and is a two-sugar chain composed of glucose and fructose which are bonded together.
 A more familiar name is table, beet, or cane sugar.
-It was believed that most cases of sucrose intolerance were due to an autosomal recessive, genetic, metabolic disease.
-Based on new data patients with heterozygous and compound heterozygous genotypes can have symptom presentation as well.
 GSID involves deficiency in the enzyme sucrase-isomaltase, which breaks the bond between the glucose and fructose molecules.
 When disaccharides are consumed, they must be broken down into monosaccharides by enzymes in the intestines before they can be absorbed.
 Monosaccharides, or single sugar units, are absorbed directly into the blood.

-A deficiency of sucrase may result in malabsorption of sugar, which can lead to potentially serious symptoms.
+A deficiency of sucrase-isomaltase may result in malabsorption of sugar, which can lead to potentially serious symptoms, whereas variants leading to mild to moderate reductions in enzyme activity may mimic disorders of gut-brain interaction (DGBI).
 Since sucrase-isomaltase is involved in the digestion of starches, some GSID patients may not be able to absorb starches as well.
-It is important for those with sucrose intolerance to minimize sucrose consumption as much as possible.
-Dietary supplements or medications may be taken as a substitute for the missing enzyme or to introduce healthy bacteria into the immune system.
+It is important for those with sucrose intolerance to minimize sucrose consumption as much as possible, restriction of starches may be necessary as well.
+Dietary supplements or medications (sacrosidase) may be taken as a substitute for the missing enzyme.